Breword/tmux/Contributing.md

 ### Small things

+- A flag to list-keys to make -N also include keys without notes (showing the command instead probably).

+- Should remember the last layout before select-layout was used and select-layout without an argument should include it, so C-Space could cycle through it with the preset layouts.
+Also a separate flag or layout name to restore it directly.

 - "After" hooks are missing for many commands that do not use CMD_AFTERHOOK.

 - Some sort of menu or menus in copy mode.